Import Business into Business Directory

 Data is scrambled or not in the right field

 Check your columns.
-Be sure that you have the exact same columns & column names as the sample file.
+Be sure that your CSV files has the exact same columns & column names as the sample file.

 Check your formatting.
 Different programs format CSV files differently.
 If your CSV file is not recognized by WordPress – ie, data appears all scrambled up, try one of the following: